Latest News

 CPS IS BASED ON QUESTIONABLE ASSURANCES

-It assumes, first, that recent technological leaps, which led to sharp drops in the costs of batteries, renewables and electric vehicles, will stagnate or even decrease in certain countries until 2035.
+It assumes, first, that recent technological leaps, which led to a sharp drop in the price of batteries, renewables and electric vehicles, will stagnate or even decrease in certain countries until 2035.
 The report also assumes that internal combustion engine efficiency will slow after 2035.
 This is a trend that has lasted for decades.

 The CPS's optimistic oil demand forecast is based on a conservative estimate of the growth rate for EV sales.
-In 2025, EV sales will account for 25% of global new car sales, up from 5% of sales in 2020.
+In 2025, EVs will account for 25% of global new car sales, up from 5%.

 The energy outlook is impacted by the projections related to automobiles because today, road transport accounts for 45% of oil consumption worldwide.